 Reduced Chemical Usage

 Achieving perfect chemistry is always the blood life of pool maintenance.
 The more chemicals you use, the more difficult pool maintenance becomes.

-- Saltwater pools require less chemicals than chlorine-based ones since chlorine levels are measured and added automatically by your salt water chlorine generator (SWCG).
+- Saltwater pools require fewer chemicals than chlorine-based ones since chlorine levels are measured and added automatically by your saltwater chlorine generator (SWCG).
 This means you don’t need to constantly buy and add free chlorine anymore.

 - The SWCG recycles, so you don’t need to add more salt medium (sodium chloride) on a regular basis for chlorine to be produced.

 Chlorine-based pools involve several health risks due to the harshness of manually-added chlorine in the form of bleach.

 - Firstly, chlorine bleach has been associated with skin and lung cancers when absorbed through the skin or inhaled through the lungs.